-However, in the mystical esoteric sense of the Runic Journey, it was Odin himself who discovered the runes, at great personal pain and cost - the price was himself, as a blood sacrifice to himself, upon the World Tree Yggdrasil, in whose darkest depths were then revealed to him the 18 sacred Runes - the very keys to the creative energies of all existence - energies which even exceed and surpass the Gods in mystery and grandeur.
-All rune magick must take into account this most traditional account of rune origins.
+In the mystical esoteric sense of the Runic Journey, it was Wotan or Odin himself who discovered the Runes, at great personal pain and cost - the price was himself, as a blood sacrifice to himself, upon the World Tree Yggdrasil, in whose darkest depths were then revealed to him the 18 sacred Runes - the very keys to the creative energies of all existence - energies which even exceed and surpass the Gods in mystery and grandeur.
+All Rune Magick must take into account this most traditional account of Rune origins.
 All rune students would do well to meditate on its meanings.
-The runes are not simply letters or symbols, but powerful energies, keys to the very soul of the universe, the Realms of Creation.
+The Runes are not simply letters or symbols, but powerful energies, keys to the very soul of the universe, the Realms of Creation.
 Thus they must be understood as wisdom that even Odin and the Aesir could only obtain with great difficulty, and mankind should be careful in learning their correct uses.
-The mystical words of Odin apply even when using the more recently published rune system of the Armanen Futharkh; indeed, its 18 runes were specifically designed to correspond with the 18 songs or spells of Odin.
+The mystical words of Odin apply even when using the more recently published Rune system of the Armanen Futharkh; indeed, its 18 Runes specifically correspond with the 18 songs or spells of Odin in the Hávamál.

 Wounded I hung on that wind-cold Tree